pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-object-file-format.md

   assembler generates one binary file for each section with a defined ORG, followed by all sections without one.

+  * *ALIGN* (long) : defines the address alignment of this section, -1 if not defined.
+The previous section is padded to align the start address of this section.

   * *code* (byte[length]) : contains the binary code.